AlexLiang27/musicplayerapp/README.md

 - As a user, I want to be able to skip the song and go to the next
 - As a user, I want to be able to add multiple songs to the playlist
-- As a user, I want to be able to remove a song from the playlist
 - As a user, I want to be able to shuffle the songs in the playlist
 - As a user, I want to be able to save the playlist to a file
 - As a user, I want to be able to load a playlist from a file